 Rainer F. BuschmannProfessor, History

 Rainer F. Buschmann is Professor of History at the California State University Channel Islands (CI).
 His training in anthropology awoke a passion for oceanic settings that took him to Hawai’i (where he obtained his M.A. in anthropology and his Ph.D. in history), and lastly the California Channel Islands.
 He has formerly taught at Hawai`i Pacific University and Purdue University.
 At CI, he was a founding faculty member of the history program contributing to a curriculum that actively emphasizes world history.

 His publications explore European perceptions of the Pacific Ocean in an attempt to recover this body of water’s global history, a largely understudied area in contemporary scholarship.
 He is author of Anthropology's Global Histories: The Ethnographic Frontier in German New Guinea, 1870-1935 (U of Hawai`i Press, 2009) and Oceans in World History (McGraw-Hill, 2007).
 He has collaborated with Edward Slack and James Tueller on Navigating the Spanish Lake: The Pacific in the Iberian World, 1521-1898 (U of Hawai`i Press, 2014).
-His most current monograph is Iberian Visions of the Pacific Ocean, 1507-1899 (Palgrave Macmillan, 2014).
+His most recent monograph is Iberian Visions of the Pacific Ocean, 1507-1899 (Palgrave Macmillan, 2014).
 He has also co-edited the Encyclopedia of the World's Oceans (ABC-CLIO 2018).
 He has held visiting fellowships at the Institute of Social Studies at the University of Lisbon and the European Institute of Global Studies at the University of Basel.
-He is section editor for world history at the History Compass and co-edits a new publication series entitled Studies in Pacific Worlds issued by the University of Nebraska Press.
+He is section editor for world history at the History Compass and co-edits a publication series entitled Studies in Pacific Worlds issued by the University of Nebraska Press.

 Representative Courses Taught